 Our school accommodation consists of:-

-- thirteen classroom bases, including an Early Years Unit with a covered outdoor play area,
+- fourteen classroom bases, including an Early Years Unit with a covered outdoor play area,

 - fully integrated ICT resources,